25 Stone Street Danvers MA 01923 Phone: (978) 762-0208

 Henry’s of Beverly Dinner

-The next Henry’s dinner will be held on Thursday, March 27th at 5pm.
-The menu will be meatloaf with roasted potatoes, gravy, broccoli delight, roll and butter, and carrot cake for desert.
+The next Henry’s dinner will be held on Thursday, April 10th at 5pm.
+The menu will be sliced pork tenderloin with scalloped apples, green bean casserole, and whipped potatoes, roll and butter and a brownie for desert.
 The cost is $7.00 for FDCOA members and $9.00 for non members.
-Tickets will go on sale Tuesday March 4th at 10am.
+Tickets are on sale now.

 Friends of the Danvers Council on Aging Scholarships